Getting started with the analyze-deployment-tooling repository

 For more information about modifying the resources allocated to Docker, see:

-NOTE: You may want to enable Resource Saver in Docker Desktop settings to reduce CPU and memory utilization.
-Additionally, to reduce memory utilization on WSL, it is recommended to use WSL's
+Note: Consider enabling Resource Saver in Docker Desktop settings to reduce CPU and memory use.
+Additionally, to reduce memory use in WSL, i2 recommends using WSL's

 autoMemoryReclaim